Using the Ellipsoid Dome Calculator

 Volume.
 The level volume is the total cubic volume encompassed by the remaining structure above the specified level.

-These overlays are for convenience only.
-No attempt is made to “fit” them inside the building or to determine their appropriate use for a building.
-They will always render, even if they are too big or too small to see.
-They are merely there to help the user visually understand the size of a structure.
+An overlay is a scaled illustration to help convey the size, purpose, and scope of the calculated structure.
+They are for convenience only.
+No attempt is made to “fit” them inside the building or to determine their appropriate use for a structure.
+They are merely a visual aid.

 Person.
 The person overlay is the default overlay.
 It is a person rendered at 6-feet (1.8 m) tall.